 Final Thoughts on Marijuana & Mood Swings

-According to the data we have so far, it is a combination of THC and CBD, along with the hundreds of cannabinoids and terpenes, that could help if you suffer from mood swings.
-This is why we have focused on strains with a reasonable CBD to THC ratio.
+According to the data so far, it is a combination of THC and CBD, along with the hundreds of cannabinoids and terpenes, that may help users to address their mood swings.